 So what is myopia and why is it a problem.

-Myopia or shortsightedness is a common vision condition in which you can see objects near to you clearly, but objects further away are blurry.
-It has been shown to occur due to focusing too long on very close objects, a lack of sunlight during the early growing years, plus other factors like genetics.
-It has always been a progressive eye problem, meaning it continues to get worse until it is impossible to make a corrective lens with enough power to help the patient see, leading to blindness.
+Myopia or shortsightedness is a common vision condition in which you can see objects near to you clearly.
+But objects further away are blurry.
+It has been shown to occur due to focusing too long on very close objects.
+Or a lack of sunlight during the early growing years, plus other factors like genetics.
+It has always been a progressive eye problem.
+Meaning it continues to get worse until it is impossible to make a corrective lens with enough power to help the patient see, leading to blindness.

 So how do you stop the danger of mobile devices to eyes.